Over 6 Ghosts Roam The Real Life Haunted El Paso Playhouse

 There was also an instance where a stage manager was working late one-night building sets by herself when she found the theatre's adopted cat locked in the dressing room with the door shut from the inside.
 An hour later, the cat again was found locked inside the dressing room.
 The manager left immediately after that.

-Thomas A Ghost
+Thomas: A Ghost

 Another resident ghost is Thomas, who is said to bounce around the stage and the woodshop at the theatre.
 Actors say that paranormal activity heightens during specific religious performances, or when related props are on display.
 Certain plays such as one that involved an exorcism and the performance of The Diary of Anne Frank are said to evoke activity.
-Noises emerge of banging cabinets and knocks as if Thomas the ghost either opposes or approves of the performances.
+Noises emerge from banging cabinets and knocks as if Thomas the ghost either opposes or approves of the performances.

 Interestingly enough, the El Paso Playhouse used to be a church before it converted to a theatre, so that may be why the entity is so reactive to these religious performances.